 This podcast was assigned to students for Georgetown professor Trish Kahle’s class on energy history.
 Untangle the wires of resistance, feel the sparks fly, and join us for a journey through the global history of power and people.

-This StoryMap were created by one of the students who was on GU-Q’s signature Zones of Conflict, Zones of Peace trip to South Africa, exploring post-apartheid tourism and memory.
+This StoryMap about District Six was created by one of the students who was on GU-Q’s signature Zones of Conflict, Zones of Peace trip to South Africa.

 The students of Professor James Olsen’s course, Ethics of Climate Change, recorded podcasts—some with extensive use of Artificial Intelligence—discussing climate issues ahead of COP28.